Yelp/elastalert/docs/source/ruletypes.rst

 Optional:

-``victorops_entity_display_name``: Humna-readable name of alerting entity.
+``victorops_entity_display_name``: Human-readable name of alerting entity.
 Used by VictorOps to correlate incidents by host througout the alert lifecycle.

 Gitter
 ~~~~~~